gritzko/citrea-model/story.md

     happened next, he promptly brought a palette of approved colors from the designers - to assign them to users sequentially.
   - One interesting bug we encountered was a "poisoned document".
-The URL parsing regex in the code was superlinear, but the problem obly becomes apparent on multiline URLs which almost noone uses.
+The URL parsing regex in the code was superlinear, but the problem only becomes apparent on multiline URLs which almost noone uses.
 Once, some guy somewhere pasted a heavily escaped Wikipedia URL into his document.
 That resulted in the v8 regex engine hanging thus causing a server process to hang.
 The user probably had a different